This week, we are answering your edible gardening questions from fruit trees to tomatoes.

 “What are the citrus plants growing at the Outlet?”

-We have a great selection of citrus plants (perfect for growing in containers – outside in the summer and indoors for the winter), including Kieffer Lime, Yuzu Lime, Pomegranate, Mexican Lime, Buddha’s Hand, Satsuma Arctic Frost, and still have a few more varieties coming including lemons!
+We have a great selection of citrus plants that are perfect for growing in containers.
+In the summer, you can grow outside and bring indoors for the winter.
+Some examples include: Kieffer Lime, Yuzu Lime, Pomegranate, Mexican Lime, Buddha’s Hand, Satsuma Arctic Frost, and still have a few more varieties coming including lemons!
+Take a look @Natorp’s Collection!

-“What apple trees are a good choice for a small backyard?”
+“What apple trees are good for a small backyard?”

 “What was the new tomato that has the long streams of cherry tomatoes hanging down?”